Things to Do While You Wait

 Daniel K. Inouye International Airport offers a variety of options for passengers waiting for their flights.
 In addition to shopping and dining, visitors may enjoy free Hawaiian entertainment in the Lobby, stroll through the Cultural Gardens, or take a look at the various art and exhibits located throughout the terminal.

 Daniel K. Inouye International Airport offers travelers a pleasant break from their travels at several garden sites.
 The Chinese, Hawaiian and Japanese Gardens were designed by Richard C. Tongg, FASLA, in 1962 when Daniel K. Inouye International Airport was built on this site.
-The Gardens surround the Main Terminal Lobby and the Y Concourse of the airport.
-The C. B. Lansing Garden is located on the ground level of the Interisland Terminal near the walkway to the Main Terminal.
+The Gardens surround the Ticketing Lobby and the E Gates of the airport.
+The C. B. Lansing Garden is located on the ground level of Terminal 1 near the walkway to Terminal 2.
 To learn more about the gardens click here Cultural Gardens.

 Art in the Airport